NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Advantage: Certain apps offer augmented reality to help you visualize the final product, choose paint swatches digitally, find complementary colors, and calculate the amount of paint you need for a project.

-Many large paint companies and home improvement retailers, including The Home Depot and Sherwin-Williams, offer mobile apps to make paint matching a breeze.
-Each works a little differently, but the gist is the same: Download to your smartphone, snap a photo of the painted surface you want to match (in natural light, for best results), upload it to the app, and voilà!
-You’ll get that manufacturer’s closest colors.
-Bonus: You’ll even be able to preview recommended accent colors and design the perfect palette from the comforts of your own home.
+Many large paint companies and home improvement retailers, including The Home Depot and Sherwin-Williams, have mobile apps that make paint matching a breeze.
+Each works a little differently, but the gist is the same: Download the app to your smartphone, snap a photo of the painted surface you want to match (in natural light, for best results), upload it, and voilà!
+You’ll get that manufacturer’s best matches.
+Bonus: You’ll even be able to preview colors that complement that shade, and design the perfect palette from the comforts of your own home.

 6. Eyeball it.